-17.2.
+- 17.2.
 Grantees and/or the Administering Institution must inform FightMND immediately when results from FightMND-funded research are accepted for publication or presentation.
-The grantee and/or Administering Institution must provide FightMND with reprints, photocopies or electronic copies of the final version of any such publications.
-17.3.
+The grantee and/or Administering Institution must provide FightMND with reprints, photocopies or electronic copies of the final version of any such publications. - 17.3.
 Open Access Policy: Grantees are mandated to make their peer-reviewed papers, directly arising from the Grant, available through open access.
-These research papers should be available within the PubMed Central repository as soon as possible, but definitely within six months of publication.
-Costs to enable open access for publications can be included in the project budget.

-17.4.
-Posters - costs and accessibility:

-If FightMND-funded research is accepted for presentation as a poster, the costs of poster production may be claimed as part of the consumables budget (to a maximum of \$200 per grant).
+These research papers should be available within the PubMed Central (or equivalent) repository as soon as possible, but definitely within six months of publication.
+Costs to enable open access for publications can be included in the project budget. - 17.4.
+Posters costs and accessibility: If FightMND-funded research is accepted for presentation as a poster, the costs of poster production may be claimed as part of the consumables budget (to a maximum of \$300 per grant).
 The poster must acknowledge FightMND as a source of funding and should include FightMND's logo.
-FightMND should be provided with an electronic copy of the poster for use on our website and social media.
+FightMND should be provided with an electronic copy of the poster for use on our website and social media. - 17.5.

-17.5.
 To ensure the long-term sustainability of income for research and to reflect and maintain our reputation for funding research of the highest scientific excellence and of greatest relevance to MND, all opportunities to promote FightMND must be pursued.
 The grantee and the Administering Institution are obliged to co-operate with FightMND over any publicity or fundraising activity arising from research funded by FightMND.
-Where it is the main funder of the research, FightMND reserves the right to lead on publicity.

-17.6.
-Grantees and/or the Administering Institution must notify the FightMND Cure Research and Programs Director, Dr Bec Sheean, by email to bec.sheean@fightmnd.org.au, the FightMND Cure team at researchgrants@fightmnd.org.au, and the Marketing and Communications Director Anthea Hargreaves at anthea@fightmnd.org.au, at least five working days in advance of any publicity arising from research wholly or co-funded by a FightMND Grant.
+Where it is the main funder of the research, FightMND reserves the right to lead on publicity. - 17.6.
+Grantees and/or the Administering Institution must notify the FightMND Care Manager at care@fightmnd.org.au, and the Marketing and Communications Director at marketing@fightmnd.org.au, at least five working days in advance of any publicity arising from research wholly or co-funded by a FightMND Grant.
 FightMND must be given at least 24 hours' notice of any media release in connection with the funded project.
-Any press release or other material including reference to FightMND-funded research must be approved by our team before it is released to the media.
-17.7.
+Any press release or other material including reference to FightMND-funded research must be approved by our team before it is released to the media. - 17.7.
 In any oral or written report or poster presentation relating to FightMND-funded research, the grantee and/or author must acknowledge FightMND's support and display the FightMND logo where practical.
-All references to FightMND-funded work placed on websites, electronic bulletin boards and similar platforms must state clearly that the work is funded by "FightMND" and ideally a link should be included to the FightMND website: www.fightmnd.org.au.
+All references to FightMND-funded work placed on websites, electronic bulletin boards and similar platforms must state clearly that the work is funded by "FightMND" and ideally a link should be included to the FightMND website: www.fightmnd.org.au. - 17.8.

-17.8.
 Grantees must ensure that FightMND's support is acknowledged in all publications, presentations and similar communications.
 It is essential for grantees to acknowledge that their research has been supported wholly or in part by FightMND, either in the text or in a footnote.
-The Grant reference/ID must also be provided.

-17.9.
-When speaking publicly and to representatives of the media about FightMNDfunded research, grantees and researchers should ensure they make it clear to the media and others that they should be presented as a "FightMNDfunded scientist".
-Researchers should consult with FightMND's Cure Research and Programs Director, Dr Bec Sheean, at bec.sheean@fightmnd. org.au and Marketing and Communications Director Anthea Hargreaves at anthea@fightmnd. org.au, before speaking to the media.
+The Grant reference/ID must also be provided. - 17.9.
+When speaking publicly and to representatives of the media about FightMND-funded research, grantees and researchers should ensure they make it clear to the media and others that they should be presented as a "FightMND-funded researcher".
+Researchers should consult with FightMND Care Manager at care@fightmnd.org.au and the Marketing and Communications Director at marketing@fightmnd.org.au, before speaking to the media.